adambraimbridge/origami-repo-data/README.md

 We configure Origami Repo Data using environment variables.
 In development, configurations are set in a `.env` file.
 In production, these are set through Heroku config.
 Further documentation on the available options can be found in the [Origami Service documentation][service-options].

+### One time only

+  * `ENABLE_SETUP_STEP`: Set to `true` in order to allow the creation of an admin key using the `/v1/setup` endpoint.
+Once a key has been created this way, this configuration should be removed for security reasons.

 ### Required everywhere

   * `DATABASE_URL`: A PostgreSQL connection string, with write permission on a database